deployphp/docs/tasks.md

 ### Local tasks

-Mark task `local` to run it locally and only one time, independent of hosts count.
+Mark task with `local` to run it locally and only once, independent from hosts count.

 ```php
 task('build', function () {